-If you started the alarm by pressing the panic button on the Remote Lock Control transmitter, you must either push that button again or turn the ignition switch to the RUN position to stop the alarm.
-If the alarm is sounding due to the shock sensor or a door or hatch opening, it can be turned off by either turning the ignition switch with a proper key inserted or by pressing any button on the Remote Lock Control transmitter.
-If you use your Remote Lock Control transmitter to silence the alarm, additional things will happen depending upon which button you press.
+If you started the alarm by pressing the panic button on the key chain transmitter, you must either push that button again or turn the ignition switch to the ON position to stop the alarm.

+If the alarm is sounding due to the shock sensor or a door or hatch opening, it can be turned off by either turning the ignition switch with a proper key inserted or by pressing any button on the key chain transmitter.
+If you use your key chain transmitter to silence the alarm, additional things will happen depending upon which button you press.

-- Pressing the UNLOCK button will turn the alarm off, will unlock the driver's door and disarm the system. - Pressing the LOCK button will turn the alarm off, keep the doors locked and keep the system armed. - Pressing the trunk symbol button will turn the alarm off and will unlock and disarm the hatch only. - Pressing the panic button will turn the alarm off, keep the doors locked and keep the system armed.
+- Pressing the UNLOCK button will turn the alarm off, unlock the driver's door and disarm the system. - Pressing the LOCK button will turn the alarm off, keep the doors locked and keep the system armed. - Pressing the trunk symbol button twice within five seconds will turn the alarm off and will unlock and disarm the hatch only. - Pressing the panic button will turn the alarm off, keep the doors locked and keep the system armed.

-If the alarm is sounding because an incorrect ignition key was used, press any button on the Remote Lock Control transmitter to turn the alarm off.
+If the alarm is sounding because an incorrect ignition key was used, press any button on the key chain transmitter to turn the alarm off.